Angela Farmer: Invention of yoga mat

 Farmer invented the yoga mat in the 1980s (original "sticky mat" shown), using green German carpet underlay to provide a nonslip surface.

 In 1967, while teaching yoga in Germany, Farmer created the original yoga mat, consisting of carpet underlay cut to towel size during yoga classes.
 She later returned home to London with the material.
 Angela's father contacted the German padding manufacturer and became the first to sell "sticky mats" to yoga practitioners.

 Teaching

 Classes and immersive courses

 Farmer teaches yoga in Yellow Springs, Ohio, and at other places including the Kripalu Center, Massachusetts and Harbin Hot Springs, California.
-Each summer she and Van Kooten teach yoga in their studio in the Eftalou valley in Lesbos in Greece.
+Each summer she and Van Kooten teach yoga in their studio in the Eftalou valley on the island of Lesbos in Greece.
 They began teaching together in 1984 and have continued to do so for over 25 years.
 They lead immersive courses in yoga on Lesbos lasting two to three weeks, four times a year.
 Farmer and Van Kooten call their approach "yoga from the inside out".
 Farmer uses imagery, intentionally fluid movements and conscious breathing to explore what in her view is the prana energy that animates and guides the body.
 Since refugees from Asia, the Middle East, and Africa have arrived in Lesbos, Farmer has taught yoga classes in the island's refugee camps, and trained yoga teachers for that work.